-The evidence and testimony gathered during these hearings will help develop legislative safeguards that will protect consumers and hold unscrupulous lenders accountable, Senator Johnson said.
+The evidence and testimony gathered during these hearings will help develop legislative safeguards to protect consumers and hold unscrupulous lenders accountable, Senator Johnson said.

 "This is a part of the banking industry that currently operates with little transparency and accountability," Johnson said.
 "Many sub-prime lenders operate ethically and fulfill a very important function of providing mortgages to those who are otherwise unable to receive one.
 But, we need to protect our residents from companies that seek to take advantage of those who want to fulfill the American Dream."

-“The sharp rise in foreclosures tells me that we’re failing to do this at the present time,” he continued.
+"The sharp rise in foreclosures tells me that we are currently failing in this mission," he continued.

-Long Island having the dubious distinction of leading of the state in sub-prime foreclosure rates.
+These hearings came on the heels of a report on the sub prime crisis by Senator Klein, which showed that Long Island had the dubious distinction of leading the state in sub-prime foreclosure rates.

-New York’s sub prime mortgages that were issued in 2005 will end in foreclosure.
+According to the report, more than 20 percent, or 28,493, of New York state's sub prime mortgages that were issued in 2005 will end in foreclosure.

-Long Island, that number jumps to 22 percent, making it the region with the highest rate of foreclosure in the state and the 15th highest in the country.
-In 1998-2001, only 7.2 percent of sub prime loans ended in default.
+In Long Island, that number jumps to 22 percent, making it the region with the highest rate of foreclosure in New York and the 15th highest in the country.
+From 1998 to 2001, only 7.2 percent of sub prime loans ended in default.